codex-storage/codex-research/design/proof-network.md

 We argue that is not a problematic scenario for our storage proof network.
-The prover did provide a correct proof to at least one correct validator, meaning that is still storing the data that it is supposed to.
-Not being able to slash it in this case is therefore ok.
+The prover did provide a correct proof to at least one correct validator, meaning that it is still storing the data that it is supposed to.
+Not being able to slash the prover in this case is therefore ok.